jenkinsci/gamekins-plugin/Readme.md

 This is the repository of the Gamekins Plugin for Jenkins to add Gamifcation to Jenkins.

 ### Software requirements
-- Java Version 8 or 11
+- Java Version 11
 - Apache Maven

 ### Project requirements
-- Java or Kotlin
+- Java (fully supported) or Kotlin (partially supported)
 - JaCoCo
 - JUnit